 Now, let's talk about the jammy berry layer.
-Berries are so amazing right now (hello, mid-summer!), but even the freshest, ripest berries tend to freeze into tasteless rocks if left to their own devices.
-This is why I take things one extra step with these popsicles and make a quick jam with the fresh fruit.
+Fresh berries are so amazing when they're in season, but even the freshest, ripest berries tend to freeze into tasteless rocks if left to their own devices.
+This is why I take things one extra step with these pop and make a quick jam with the fresh fruit.
 Cooking them and adding a bit of sugar gives the berries a deeper flavor that carries over into frozen form, plus the sugar keeps the fruit a soft enough to nibble even when frozen.

 If you're short on time or short on berries, you can also substitute a fruit jam or preserves.
-You'll need about a cup of preserves for these popsicles.
+You'll need about a cup of preserves for these pops.

 Use any granola you like here.
-These popsicles are especially handy for using up a handful of leftover granola that's gone a bit stale.
-Once layered into the popsicles and frozen, the granola softens to the consistency of soft oatmeal cookies —and yes, that's just as delicious as you're hoping it will be.
+These pops are especially handy for using up a handful of leftover granola that's gone a bit stale.
+Once layered into the molds and frozen, the granola softens to the consistency of soft oatmeal cookies —and yes, that's just as delicious as you're hoping it will be.

 Yogurt Parfait Breakfast Popsicles

 Place the pan over medium-high heat and bring to a rapid simmer.
-Cook for 8 to 10 minutes, stirring often, until the strawberries are thick and jammy.
+Cook stirring often, until the strawberries are thick and jammy, 8 to 10 minutes.
 Remove from heat and let cool to room temperature.
 You should have about 1 cup of jammy fruit.
 (At this point, the strawberries can be refrigerated for up to a week.)

-When ready to assemble the popsicles, whisk together the yogurt, 1/4 cup of the milk, and 2 tablespoons of honey.
+When ready to assemble the popsicles, whisk together the yogurt, 1/4 cup of the milk, and 2 tablespoons of honey in a medium bowl.
 The yogurt should be thick, but pourable (roughly the consistency of regular yogurt).
 If needed, whisk in a little more milk.
 Taste and add more honey if desired.